sudaredd/algos/README.md

 # algos
-This project will add examples for various Datastructures and Algorithms
+This project solves problems using various Datastructures and Algorithms